-To date, the G-FAST alliance includes nine fisheries currently in fishery improvement projects (FIPs) working towards certification from the Marine Stewardship Council (MSC) to use its ecolabel on commercial products.
+To date, the G-FAST alliance includes ten fisheries currently in fishery improvement projects (FIPs) working towards certification from the Marine Stewardship Council (MSC) to use its ecolabel on commercial products.

 The vessels in these fisheries are purse seiners (a fishing method that nets around schools of fish) that target skipjack, yellowfin, and bigeye tuna species.
 Participating FIPs include: